hchiam/learning-typescript/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

 Static type checking.
 CLI tool to transpile to JavaScript that can run on older browsers too.
-Also can use constructor parameter `public` keyword as a shorthand to automatically add properties to the object.
+Also can use constructor parameter `public` keyword as a shorthand to automatically add properties to a class.
+I think I really like the `interface` and `enum` part of TypeScript (e.g. as a consult-able in-code reference to help you/others remember what inputs to include or optionally have).

 ## Try it live in your browser